ossf/criticality_score/README.md

 This data is generated using this
 [generator script](https://github.com/ossf/criticality_score/blob/main/criticality_score/run.py).
-You can run this by providing a list of languages (c,c++,go,js,java,python,rust), :
+For example, to generate a list of top 200 C language projects, run:

 ```shell
 $ python3 -u -m criticality_score.generate \